-- Do not let children swim in soiled diapers
+- Do not let children swim in soiled diaper

 - Pick up your garbage

-Water samples are submitted to the Peterborough Public Health Ontario Laboratory for bacteriological analysis.
-They are tested for E. coli bacteria, an indicator of fecal contamination in the water.
-It takes approximately 24 hours for Peterborough Public Health to receive and analyze the water quality results from the lab.
+Water samples are submitted to the Public Health Laboratory for bacteriological analysis.
+Samples are tested for E. coli bacteria, an indicator of fecal contamination in the water.
+It takes approximately 24 hours for PPH to receive and analyze the water quality results from the lab.

 This means the water is unsafe for recreational use, including swimming.
-When this happens, PPH will post signs around the beach area to inform the public not to come into contact with the water as it is a potential threat to human health.
+When this happens, PPH will update the beach status on our website and post signs around the beach area to inform the public.
+An unsafe beach is re-sampled within one business day and the signage is removed when

 In these situations, swimming is not permitted and beach access is restricted or denied.